thomasfinstad/terraform-provider-vyos-rolling/docs/resources/interfaces_vxlan.md

 - `ip` (Attributes) IPv4 specific tunnel parameters (see [below for nested schema](#nestedatt--parameters--ip))
 - `ipv6` (Attributes) IPv6 specific tunnel parameters (see [below for nested schema](#nestedatt--parameters--ipv6))
-- `nolearning` (String) Do not add unknown addresses into forwarding database
+- `nolearning` (Boolean) Do not add unknown addresses into forwarding database

 <a id="nestedatt--parameters--ip"></a>
 ### Nested Schema for `parameters.ip`